Thoughts that made me feel insecure

 .

-Here are 6 tips you could follow:
+Here are 6 simple tips to get you going:

 .